SafetyUggs/Leaf-ZE0-ODO-Tool/README.md

 I recommend an aliexpress Godiag GD101 or VNCI Nano passthrough.

+Android APK requires an ELM327 adaptor, V2.5 or higher.
+You can download the signed version in play

 Buy me a coffee - help support development : https://ko-fi.com/safetyuggs